 Economic Injury Disaster Loan

 The U.S. Small Business Administration’s (SBA) Economic Injury Disaster Loan (EIDL) provides economic relief to businesses that are currently experiencing temporary difficulties and loss of revenue.
 Under Governor Doug Ducey’s leadership, the SBA approved an Economic Injury Disaster Loan declaration for Arizona that will help small businesses in the state impacted by COVID-19.
-Additionally, small businesses are eligible to apply for an Economic Injury Disaster Loan advance of up to $10,000.

 There is no minimum loan requirement, although loans are capped at $2,000,000 per business.
 EIDL may supplement a Paycheck Protection Program loan as long as the funds are not used for the same purpose.
 The loan repayment may be deferred for up to one year and repayment terms up to 30 years are available.

 Funds may be used to meeting the capital needs of small businesses caused by the COVID-19 response.
 This includes:

 - Financial obligations

 - Fixed debt payments

 - Account payable

 - Extraordinary expenses

 - Nonprofits 501(c)3